nymtech/docs/content/quickstart/send-some-packets.md

 ### Further reading

 So far, we've just scratched the surface.
-See the mixnet docs for a discussion of anonymous replies, key storage, running mixnodes, writing Service Providers, and using other languages to talk to the mixnet.
+See the [Build Privacy Applications](/docs/build-peapps) docs for a discussion of anonymous replies, key storage, running mixnodes, writing Service Providers, and using other languages to talk to the mixnet.

 {{% notice info %}}
 If you run into trouble, please ask for help in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io).